FrancescoBonacina/flu-reduction-during-covid-19/README.md

 This study analyzes the global influenza reduction during the first year and a half of the Covid-19 pandemic (March 2020 to September 2021).
 Influenza samples by country are aggregated by trimesters, and after removing country-trimesters not satisfying the inclusion critera, 93 countries were considered, up to 6 trimesters each, for a total of 330 data points (country-trimesters).

-Potential predictors of the influenza reduction were identified by analysing 20 covariates, including country factors (geographic, meteorological, demographic, and health preparedness factors) and variables associated with COVID-19 pandemic.
+Potential predictors of the influenza reduction were identified by analyzing 20 covariates, including country factors (geographic, meteorological, demographic, and health preparedness factors) and variables associated with COVID-19 pandemic.

 In a first step, the most important predictors of influenza reduction are identified.
 Then, influenza reduction is predicted for each country-trimester by using a Classification and Regression Tree that includes covariates identified as significant.